 Get yourself a name in China’s ESL world: Let’s talk about Trust

 - Before even starting, define who is your target and what image you wanna give to your school/brand.
 Knowing your target will make it so much easier to plan your marketing strategy and your offers.
 Having a clear offer will make you easy to identify among the crowd.
-As we talked about before, the last trend English teaching trend is focus on young kids but it is up to you to decide what you wish to offer.
+Lately the trend focuses on young kids but it is up to you to decide what you wish to offer.

 Marketing Effort “Online and Offline”

 - Go omnichannel and create a link between your online and offline community.
-You’ll notice soon enough that having a name in Chinese communities will help you to grow your customers base.
-Get in touch with local, be present on strategic places online and offline such as local library, kindergartens, daycare, parks, malls … Most of them would be happy to host a demo class and that will be the perfect occasion for you to do business but be ready to handle the parents.
-Let us give you a tip: Be proactive and educate them on questions they surely have, for instance why it is beneficial to start learning English at young age.
+You’ll notice soon enough that having a name in Chinese communities will help you to grow your customer base.
+Get in touch with locals, be present on strategic places online and offline such as local libraries, kindergartens, daycare, parks, malls … Most of them would be happy to host a demo class and that will be the perfect occasion for you to do business but be ready to handle the parents.
+Let us give you a tip: Be proactive and educate them on questions they surely have.
+For instance: why is it beneficial to start learning English from a young age?.
 This can take many forms: pamphlets, flyers, handouts, wechat posts, etc.;

 - Think e-reputation.
-The word to mouth is equally important in China in order to build your image, so invite your customer to review your school and share your services around – offers immediate rewards.
-In order to achieve this we strongly suggest you to be present on forums, here is a short list: Zhihu, Douban, Baidu Tibia or rating app such as Dianping.
-The other advantage of Dianping is that you can create coupons and people can take reservations to your facilities directly via the app.
-Not only being present on this forum will help you develop brand awareness but it will ensure that customer always find you when looking for English teaching school.
+The word of mouth is equally important in China in order to build your image.
+Invite your customers to review your school and share your services around – offers immediate rewards.
+In order to achieve this, we strongly suggest you have a presence on forums, here is a short list: Zhihu, Zhidao Douban, Baidu Tibia or rating app such as Dianping.
+The other advantage of Dianping is that you can create coupons and people can make reservations to your facilities directly via the app.
+Not only having a presence on these forums will help you develop your brand awareness but it will ensure that customers always find you when looking for an English teaching school.

-The road is going to be long and maybe troublesome (administration) but the English teaching market in China has not reached a dead end yet and a well business optimize that is able to adapt fast to the changes of a fast moving country will succeed.
+The road is going to be long and maybe troublesome (administration) but the English teaching market in China has not reached a dead end yet and a well-optimized business that is able to adapt quickly to the changes will succeed.

 Gentlemen Marketing Agency

-Want to launch yourself on the teaching market in China but have little idea how to reach out your target audience?
-Contact GMA, we are a marketing agency specialized in China and help foreign business to find their place in this crazy market.
+Want to launch yourself on the teaching market in China but have little idea how to reach out to your target audience?
+Contact GMA, we are a marketing agency specialized in China and help foreign businesses to find their place in this exciting market.